We’ve answered a few commonly asked questions you may have on how online assessments work.

 10. If I’m feeling really lost in my studies prior to the assessment, where can I go for help?

 Reach out to your lecturers, tutors/demonstrators and/or subject coordinators for assistance with content – they all want you to succeed.
-There’s also plenty of online support available from the Learning Hubs, including help on science, maths, coding, study planning, time management, structuring essays and much more.
+There’s also plenty of online support available from the Learning Learning Services team, including help on science, maths, coding, study planning, time management, structuring essays and much more.